eppolito/gleam/exercises/concept/gotta-snatch-em-all/.docs/instructions.md

 ## 2. Grow the collection

-Once you have a collection, it takes a life of its owm and must grow.
+Once you have a collection, it takes a life of its own and must grow.

 Implement `add_card`, which takes a card and a collection, and returns a tuple with two values: a `Bool` that indicates if the card was already in the collection, and the collection with the card added.